yogicat/yogicat.github.io/books/_posts/2018-10-07-art-of-possibility.md

-I highly recommend that you read this book with audio book!
-The audio book is read by the original authors and since the book has a lot of music references, listening audio book helped me understand the situation more clearly.

----

-### highlights

 The frames sour minds create define-and confine- what we perceive to be possible.
 Enlarge the box, or create another frame around the data, and problems vanish, while new opportunities appear.